Node-reconfiguring multilayer networks of human brain function: Materials and methods

-Alternatively, in minimum correlation approach, the priority value $PV(I,i)$ was defined as the lowest Pearson correlation coefficient between the time series of the candidate voxel and the time series of any voxel already assigned to ROI $I$.
-The rationale behind this approach is to simplify the priority function without compromising the size distribution: the weighted mean consistency approach requires regularization since maximizing spatial consistency may increase number of small ROIs that tend to have higher consistency \cite{korhonen2017consistency}, but maximizing the number of high between-voxel correlations by controlling the lowest correlation within each ROI does not affect size distribution.
+Alternatively, in the \emph{minimum correlation} (min correlation) approach, the priority value $PV(I,i)$ was defined as the lowest Pearson correlation coefficient between the time series of the candidate voxel and the time series of any voxel already assigned to ROI $I$.
+The rationale behind this approach is to simplify the priority function without compromising the size distribution.
+The weighted mean consistency approach requires regularization, as maximizing \emph{mean} spatial consistency may increase the number of small ROIs that tend to have higher consistency \cite{korhonen2017consistency}.
+On the other hand, maximizing the number of high between-voxel correlations by controlling the \emph{lowest} correlation within each ROI does not affect size distribution and therefore does not warrant a regularization term.

 At the thresholding step, we calculated the average Pearson correlation coefficient between the time series of the candidate voxel and all voxels of each ROI; this equals to the spatial consistency of each ROI assuming that the candidate voxel has been assigned to this ROI.
 The candidate voxel was added to its corresponding ROI only if the average correlation between the candidate voxel and the ROI was among the $N\%$ highest ones.
 Here, we used $N$=30; for details on the selection of the threshold value, see section \ref{sec:SI_selection_of_params}.